madhumc85/angular_play_scala/README.md

     $ # cd to your clone directory of this repo
     $ vagrant up

+The first time you run this it's going to take a long time to complete, make sure you have a good Internet connection.
+Vagrant and Chef are installing Java, APT, Python, Git, Play, MongoDB and Jenkins.
+The good news is that once you have the VM installed on your workstation subsequent 'vagrant up' runs will be pretty quick.

 NOTE: The Vagrantfile config uses a private network for the VM and a static IP of 192.168.33.10.
 If you're running OS X Mavericks and had VirtualBox installed pre-Mavericks, you may see the following error on vagrant up:

     $ Progress state: NS_ERROR_FAILURE